Cat café: Austria

 According to local legend, the world's first cat café opened in Vienna in the summer of 1912 and ceased operation approximately two years later.
 It is said that Vladimir Lenin was a regular for a period in 1913, finding the feline companionship a comfort during his time of exile.
 The cat café is known to have ceased operation shortly after the beginning of the First World War, although the much repeated story that the closure was due to its patriotic owner's donating all the cats to a factory making fur-lined boots for the war effort may be apocryphal.
-In 2012 cat café Neko was opened in Vienna.
+In 2012 cat café Neko was opened in Vienna, and reopened as Nekopoint in 2023, as did a second cat cafe called BaristaCats.

 Belgium

-Le Chat Touille opened up in Brussels in 2014.
-DreamCATchers opened in Ghent in 2017.
-The cats are rescued from shelters and rehabilitated, if necessary, with the aid of volunteers and a cat behavioural therapist.
-These cats are adopted by customers.
-It runs entirely off of donations and money customers spend in the café or on products from their sponsors.
+Le Chat Touille was opened up in Brussels in 2014, followed by DreamCATchers which opened in Ghent in 2017.
+The cats were rescued from shelters and rehabilitated, if necessary, with the aid of volunteers and a cat behavioural therapist.
+Customers can adopt these cats.
+It runs on donations and money customers spend in the café or on other products.

+Germany

+The first cat cafe in Germany, Katzentempel, opened in Munich in 2013 and as of 2025 it has locations in 16 German cities.
+Berlin's first cat cafe Pee Pee Katzencafe opened in 2013.
+Zur Mieze, which also includes music performances, opened in Berlin in 2015.
+The cafe Baristacats in Berlin was open from 2016 to the end of 2018.
+In Bielefeld the cat cafe Miezhaus opened in 2017.

+Greece

+The first cat café in Greece, Cat Cafe Athens, opened in Athens in October 2023.
+The café works in partnership with the Ilioupolis Animal Welfare Union and all cats are up for adoption.

 Italy

-The first Italian cat café opened in Turin in March 2014; at first it hosted six cats.
-Its name is MiaGola Café, which in Italian can be interpreted as a language game: literally mia gola can be translated my gluttony, while miagola (stressed on the first syllable: miàgola) means (he or she) meows.
+The first Italian cat café was opened in Turin in March 2014; at first it hosted six cats.
+Its name was MiaGola Café, which in Italian can be interpreted as a language game: literally mia gola can be translated my gluttony, while miagola (stressed on the first syllable: miàgola) means (he or she) meows.

+The café was shut down in February 2021 in response to the financial crisis that followed the COVID-19 pandemic.
+The cats were given up for adoption.

 The Neko Cat Cafe was opened in Turin on 5 April 2014.
-The resident cats are all adopted from animal welfare organizations.
+The resident cats were all adopted from animal welfare organizations.
+The café has since shut down.

 Lithuania

 The cat café in Lithuania "Cat Cafe Kačių kavinė" opened in Vilnius in October 2014.
 Cat Cafe is located in center at Gedimino pr.
-5. It is one of the biggest cafes with cats in the world.
-15 cats live there.
+5. It is one of the biggest cafes with cats in the world; 15 cats lived there in 2014.